tvl83/DeveloperDocumentation/src/content/sphero/reference.md

     40 print " and half of that is " X/2

 In this form the input statement will wait forever until the API command to deliver a number is sent to Sphero.
-(Note that the API command is DID 02h, CID 64h) The only other way out is by sending an abort command to the orbBasic interpreter.
+(Note that the API command is `DID 02h`, `CID 64h`) The only other way out is by sending an abort command to the orbBasic interpreter.

 The second form helps manage the infinite wait: